surendra1151/AgPivot/README.md

      Field preparation,Fumigation,planting,seed Cutting,shipping etc.
    ->These components are used for entrying the data of   employees  about what operations are done ,which fields they worked,which vechiles they used,
      what type of instruments used and so on.
-    ->These also records the previous data of emplyoees work time ,operations ,vechiles and so on.
+    ->These also records the previous data of emplyoees work time ,operations ,vehicles and so on.

+    */